brianhill/deep-springs-observatory/index.md

 ![Control Room Framing Begun](./photos/UrsaMinorOverRafters.jpeg)

+The rafter pitch is set to the (7, 24, 25) Pythagorean triple, more commonly known to builders as 3&frac12;:12 pitch.

 The observatory's dome is the [Aphelion 7 ft Model](https://www.apheliondomes.com/products.html) purchased used from [Antelope Hills Observatory](http://www.antelopehillsobservatory.org).
-The  height inside has been increased to 81&frac12;&rdquo; by bolting the dome to an icositetragon sill plate, which is in turn secured with 48 wedge anchors to a dodecagon concrete riser.
+The  height inside has been increased to 81&frac12;&rdquo; by bolting the dome to a 24-sided sill plate, which is itself secured with 48 wedge anchors to a 12-sided concrete riser.

 ## Instrumentation